A Structured Framework

 The framework, based on long-established principles of international management systems and risk management, sets out the process for determining the approach to security at a facility.
 This includes:

-- Establishing facility security requirements.
+- Establishing facility security requirements and understanding security risks.

-- Planning and designing an appropriate security system.
+- Designing an appropriate security system.

 - Implementation of plans and, for existing facilities, managing change at a facility.